River-Mochi/CS2-Templates/docs/WriteToPrefabData.md

 }
 ```

-- Denser ECS query code could be harder to debug, because the compiler error often points at a symptom (missing type/namespace) rather than the real cause.
+- Denser ECS query code could be harder to debug.
+Option 1 is probably better for begginers for reduced debugging confusion.
+- Using RefRW<T> (write-through) so there’s no ToEntityArray and no explicit SetComponentData.